-- 1. Per Elasticsearch, you may have issues retaining existing data, when you upgrade from Elasticsearch 2.X to 5.X.
-See the Elasticsearch Upgrade Guide for detailed instructions on how to safely upgrade, before you upgrade SIMP's ELG stack. - 2.
-The current simp_grafana module, version 1.0.4, only works if simp_options::ldap is set to true. - 3.
+- 1. Per Elasticsearch, you may have issues retaining existing data during an upgrade.
+See the official Elasticsearch Upgrade Guide for detailed instructions on how to safely upgrade, before you upgrade your ELG stack. - 2.
 SIMP's Grafana dashboards have not been updated to work with the latest ELG stack.